dscmbm/StudyPods-v4.0/SP0424/readme.md

 ## Weekly Logs

-Weekly Logs is an important activity planned by DSC MBM to motivate participants to note their progress and prepare the log for future generation to plan accordingly.
+Weekly Logs is an important activity planned by our team to motivate us to note their progress and prepare the log for future generation to plan accordingly.
 ### Week-1: Basic Python<br>
 => Learned Python from scratch.<br>
 => Practised problems on Codewars daily <br>